SuchetaJ/Finetuned_Llama2/README.md

 By successfully finetuning the Meta LLAMA2 language model on the SQuAD dataset, I demonstrated my ability to contribute to the advancement of natural language processing technologies.
 The improved model exhibited enhanced performance in question-answering tasks and showcased its potential for real-world applications, such as chatbots, virtual assistants, and search engines.
+Finally, pusheed the model to Hugging Face.
+Feel free to try out the model available on Hugging Face: suchetajjw47/fine_tuned_llama2-squad